Skip to main content

 At many healthcare organizations, providing corporate philanthropy to benefit the community and raising philanthropic dollars to support care, capital and research are separate and siloed functions.

-This is particularly an issue today as hospitals are regularly scrutinized about whether they’re doing their fair share and the public overwhelmingly says hospitals put patients over profits.
+This is particularly an issue today as hospitals are regularly scrutinized about whether they’re doing their fair share and the public overwhelmingly says hospitals put profits over patients.

 Addressing this potential confusion and countering the negative message while also finding ways to stand out from the crowd, takes integration, collaboration…and a little bit of help from the children.